 Reason #8 “It’s too late for me, to have a great retirement plan”

 You may think a dream retirement is unattainable.
 But it’s never too late to take control of your finances and make improvements to your financial plan.
-If you are unsure of your options speak with a fiduciary Certified Financial Planner™ .
+If you are unsure of your options speak with an independent fiduciary Certified Financial Planner™ .
 Even if you are already retired, it is important to know how you are receiving you retirement income, and how long you can reasonably expect you life savings to last.
 It’s never to late to improve your retirement.

 Reason #7 “I’m way too young to think about a retirement plan”

 There is never a better time to be saving for retirement than now.
 The sooner you get started the easier it may be to reach your financial goals.
 At the very least make sure get your company matches, and maybe even save some money on taxes.
 At best, get on a great financial plan, and stick to it.
 Your older self will thank you for it.
 Before you know it you will be your older self, now that I think about it, where did all that time go.
 Use your youth to your advantage and get started now!

 Reason #6 “The Government will take care of me”